hyperkitty/kittystore/README.rst

 (this might be memory intensive, so you may want to do 2 or 3 years per run and split the runs)

+Alternatively, to load the data you may want to do something like: for i in lists/devel-*; do python to_sqldb.py $i; done;